Microwave technical advice

 A microwave’s power rating, eg. 600W or 800W, is the cooking power only, and is approximately half the power input requirement of the microwave – so it’s important to establish the exact power consumption before purchase.

 There is also a heavier power demand when the microwave first starts up, so a 5-amp site supply would not be adequate and therefore the microwave must not be used on pitch outlets limited to this value.
+More information on the mains electricity supply at our campsites will give you a better understanding of what you can expect when visiting a Club Site.

 Even a 10-amp supply may be inadequate, so it is important to bear in mind other appliances which may also be in use at the same time as the microwave, and the site supply you normally use, before deciding which microwave would be suitable.